 Goat Approved Indicators

 CFIA pre-approved goat indicators are listed below.
-Pre-approval of these indicators by the CFIA means that these indicators will be considered official if regulatory changes come into effect.
-It is expected that voluntary purchase of these indicators from the Canadian Cattle Identification Agency will be available soon.
+Pre-approval of these indicators by the CFIA means that these indicators will be considered official when regulatory changes come into effect.

 The following indicators will be available for purchase: